 One of the lowest hanging opportunities for most businesses is simple – publishing on a schedule.

-If you look at the most trafficked blogs on the web, they have this in common.
-They publish consistently so that their followers know when to expect new content as well as what they will be talking about.
+If you look at the most trafficked blogs on the web, they have this in common: they publish consistently so that their followers know when to expect new content and what they will be talking about.

 So how often do blogs publish?
 Let’s take a look at the key to success for content publishing veterans.

-Michael Hyatt is a blogger, speaker, entrepreneur, executive, and coach who I have followed for a long time.
+Michael Hyatt is a blogger, speaker, entrepreneur, executive, and coach.
 He used to be the CEO of Thomas Nelson Publishing, but since about 2011/2012 he’s been blogging and building his business online.
-Fun fact: I found some old WordPress forum threads with him asking for WordPress code help.
-How far he has come!

 Michael is a prolific writer and content creator, publishing three times per week.
 One of the things I respect most about him is his transparency around why.
 He used to publish five days per week but then realized that his audience was likely being overloaded, so he asked how often they’d want content and adjusted his frequency based on that.

-Over on the blog, though, they publish at minimum every Friday and sometimes more often during the week.
-Look through the archives and you will see that it has been forever since they missed a Friday publishing.
+Over on the blog, though, they publish at a minimum every Friday–and sometimes more often during the week.
+Look through the archives and you will see that it has been forever since they missed a Friday publishing!

-While I seriously doubt that Ramit is still the one writing all of that content, the team writes it consistently in his brand voice and their domain has received a ton more organic traffic in the last 12 months or so according to SEMrush:
+While I seriously doubt that Ramit is still the one writing all of that content, the team writes it consistently in his brand voice and their domain received a ton more organic traffic as a result, according to Semrush:

 Darren Rowse is an Australian blogger who has been writing ProBlogger for years.
-As they say on the homepage, they have close to 8,000 posts on the blog covering topics like creating, starting, and monetizing a blog.
+As they say on the homepage, they have a community of over 300,000 bloggers that cover topics like creating, starting, and monetizing a blog.

-CopyBlogger the company also has the Rainmaker platform, which I hear is a fantastic platform for publishing and promoting your own content whether you blog, vlog, podcast, or any combination of the above.
+CopyBlogger also operates the Rainmaker platform, which is a fantastic platform for publishing and promoting your own content whether you blog, vlog, podcast, or any combination above.